Home Rangers

 Polybutylene Repiping

-Polybutylene water supply pipe was installed in many homes built from the late 1970s through the mid-1990s.
-Even when the visible pipe looks acceptable, aging PB pipe can raise concerns during inspections, insurance reviews, plumbing repairs, and resale planning.
+Polybutylene pipe was installed in many homes from the late 1970s through the mid-1990s.
+Even when visible polybutylene pipe looks dry, the material can raise questions during inspection, resale planning, repair planning, or after a small leak appears.

-Home Rangers helps homeowners with polybutylene repiping across Bucks County, Montgomery County, nearby Philadelphia, and surrounding communities.
-We review visible piping, fixture connections, access points, shutoffs, and the practical scope needed to replace old PB water lines with modern plumbing materials.
+Home Rangers helps homeowners plan polybutylene pipe replacement across Bucks County, Montgomery County, nearby Philadelphia, and surrounding communities.
+We review visible piping, fixture connections, shutoffs, water heater tie-ins, access points, and the practical process to replace old PB lines with approved modern piping.

 PB Pipe Concerns

-PB pipe can come up during home inspections, real estate transactions, and insurance conversations.
+Polybutylene pipe can lead to questions during inspections, real estate transactions, and repair planning conversations.

-Connections, valves, transitions, and fixture supplies may need to be updated during replacement.
+Connections, transitions, shutoffs, toilets, showers, faucets, and bathroom supplies may need attention during polybutylene pipe replacement.

 Repiping Process